signature

 Calligraphy Quilt Collage

-Statement Log cabins Multiple Blocks Diamonds Miniatures Triptychs Stained Glass Contact Eleanor
+Statement Log cabins Multiple Blocks Diamonds Miniatures Triptychs Stained Glass Alphabets Contact Eleanor

 ARTIST'S STATEMENT

 Although the patterns may be traditional, the materials are not.
 Made entirely of paper, these quilts contain dozens and sometimes hundreds of meticulously cut pieces, often no bigger than 1/8", pasted into position using bookbinding materials and techniques.
 The construction process is precise and labor intensive, and the resulting miniature quilts are intensely colored and often sparkle with silver and gold lights.
-Apart from traditional log cabin and star quilts, I have also produced a series of sampler quilts made of several different patterns, as well as triptychs, multiple block quilts, and miniatures.
-In 2002 I completed a series of 60 quilts based on monochrome tones, which were exhibited as an installation in a museum in the Netherlands.
+Apart from traditional log cabin and star quilts, Eleanor has worked in a number of thematic groupings, including triptychs, miniatures, multiple block quilts, and assymetrical patterns.
+An ongoing project is a "Stained Glass Window" series, based on the windows of French Gothic Cathedrals.
+These works were exhibited in New York and the Netherlands.

-The calligraphic element in the quilt collages ranges from total abstraction, i.e. letters that have been reduced to their component strokes or curves, to legible quilts, some of which contain fragments of poetry or entire alphabets.
+The calligraphic element in the quilt collages ranges from total abstraction, i.e., letters that have been reduced to their component strokes or curves, to legible quilts, with clearly visible calligraphic letters.
+Eleanor has recently gone back to her calligraphic roots, creating a new series in which hand-painted alphabets, Gothic, Italic, Copperplate and Uncial, are woven into traditional and non-traditional quilt patterns.
 Although the quilts communicate with the viewer largely through color, shape and pattern, the alphabetic element adds an additional level of meaning to many of these works of art.